Our Specialty Programs

 College credits: Students may earn up to 46 college credits before graduating by taking dual enrollment courses.

 Extra help: Students can get personal attention during tutorial time after school each day.

-Residential Life Programs: Residential staff provides supervision outside of the classroom.
+Residential Life Programs: Residential staff provides supervision outside the classroom.
 Weekly meetings build camaraderie within the dorm and help students explore career options.

 Community Service: Students get involved in projects on and off campus.
 They have helped with blood drives, worked with Habitat for Humanity, raised money for hurricane victims, and collected school supplies for an Iraqi school, among other activities.